Research and essays about social, political and economic change

 Demographic Research http://www.demographic-research.org/default.htm published by the Max Planck Institute for Demographic Research.
 "Demographic Research publishes demographic research and related material from the full range of disciplines that bear on demography"

-sian Metacentre research papers http://www.populationasia.org/index.htm has a lot of papers about various population topics, mainly about pop change in asia, causes and consequences.
-As of March 2003, click on publications, then on research paper series.
-These papers are free.
+Asian Metacentre research papers http://www.populationasia.org/index.htm has a lot of papers about various population topics, mainly about pop change in Asia, causes and consequences.
+Click on publications or on research.

 Basic Demographics, part 2.
 Mortality

-WHO Burden of Disease Statistics at http://www.who.int/research/en/ including mortality data, cause of death, by region, income level.
+WHO Health Statistics at http://www.who.int/topics/statistics/en/ including mortality data, cause of death, by region, income level.

 WHO also has this report on chronic disease http://www.who.int/chp/chronic_disease_report/en/index.html and media release http://www.who.int/chp/chronic_disease_report/media/en/ that says the leading cause of death is chronic disease.

-Who Needs Cause-of-Death Data http://medicine.plosjournals.org/ the journal home page is actually here PLoS Med 4(11): e333, Nov 2007.
+Who Needs Cause-of-Death Data http://medicine.plosjournals.org/ the journal home page is actually http://www.plosmedicine.org/home.action PLoS Med 4(11): e333, Nov 2007.
 Article by Peter Byass.
-The article is http://medicine.plosjournals.org/perlserv/?request=get-document&doi=10.1371%2Fjournal.pmed.0040333 This article says more than one half of all world deaths are undocumented for causes, but we need to know so we can do correct health planning.
+The article is http://www.plosmedicine.org/article/info:doi/10.1371/journal.pmed.0040333 This article says more than one half of all world deaths are undocumented for causes, but we need to know so we can do correct health planning.
 Talks about a couple of new approaches.

 Counting the dead and what they died from: an assessment of the global status of cause of death data.
 Colin D. Mathers, Doris Ma Fat, Mie Inoue, Chalapati Rao, & Alan D. Lopez http://www.who.int/bulletin/volumes/83/3/en/ Bulletin of the World Health Organization, Volume 83: 2005.